Luka Ivanušec

-Luka Ivanušec (/hr/; born 26 November 1998) is a Croatian professional footballer who plays as a left winger or attacking midfielder for Super League Greece club PAOK and the Croatia national team.
+Luka Ivanušec (/hr/; born 26 November 1998) is a Croatian professional footballer who plays as a left winger or attacking midfielder for Dinamo Zagreb.

 Club career

 Lokomotiva Zagreb

 Born in Varaždin, Ivanušec grew up in Ljubešćica.
 He made his professional debut for Lokomotiva in the Prva HNL on 20 December 2015 against Slaven Belupo.
 He came on as an 85th-minute substitute for Josip Ćorić as Lokomotiva won 3–0.
 He didn't make another appearance for the club until the next season in which he made his European club debut on 30 June 2016 against Andorran side Santa Coloma.
 He started the match and played 60 minutes as Lokomotiva won 3–1.
 He then scored his first goal for the club on 3 December 2016 against Cibalia.
 His 73rd-minute goal was the third as Lokomotiva went on to win 4–1 over the last place side.